Storm brings hail, wind damage to Minnesota on Saturday

 MINNESOTA, USA — Storms rumbling through much of Minnesota Saturday brought reports of downed trees, power outages, golf-ball-sized hail and other damage.

+Around 6:30 p.m., law enforcement in Cottonwood County in southwestern Minnesota said there were reports of multiple trees down in the Westbrook area.
+A storm chaser told KARE 11 some homes in the area also had their roofs torn off.

+Officials also said a grain bin had been destroyed in Murray County, and trees were down in the Chandler area.

-As of 2:30 p.m., Minnesota Power said outages are affecting more than 2,000 people in the state.
+Earlier in the afternoon, around 2:30 p.m., Minnesota Power said outages were affecting more than 2,000 people in the state.

-A tornado watch that had been issued for portions of the metro area on Saturday afternoon was cancelled before its 4 p.m. expiration.
-However, more storms are expected later Saturday in the eastern Dakotas, moving into Minnesota in the evening hours.
+A shelf cloud near St. James, Minnesota was posted to Twitter around 6:45 p.m. as the storm swiftly traveled through the area.

+Tornado watches and storm warnings are in place across Minnesota as the latest line of severe weather makes it's way from the southwest towards the metro.
 You can view the latest weather advisories on the NWS website.
 You can watch KARE 11's live radar here.

 KARE 11 received photos of heavy early afternoon damage from the storm, especially in areas of central Minnesota.